billyquith/GWork/README.md

   messes up the indentation when reading code on Github.
 * Brackets: [Allman][2]/BSD indentation.
 * Line length ~100 chars.
 Github has width around 100.
 Easier for 3 way merge.
 Everything on regular screen.
+* camelCase variables.

 Please [report problems to Github][7] or they'll get lost.